 The Knights of Columbus is the world’s largest fraternal organization of Catholic men, founded in New Haven, Connecticut in 1882 by a young parish priest, Father Michael J. McGivney.
 The Knights actively promote the following four principles:

 At the present time there are over 1.9 million members of the order, of which 17,000 are in Washington.
 Membership in the Knights of Columbus is open to any practical Catholic man over the age of 18 in union with the Holy See.
 The purpose, as stated by our founder, is to help Catholic men remain steadfast in their faith through mutual encouragement, to promote closer ties of fraternity among them, and to set up an elementary system of insurance so that the widows and children of members in the group who might die would not find themselves in dire financial straits.

-Pope John XXIII Council 5495 was established in 1964 and serves the St. Francis of Assisi Parish.
+Pope John XXIII Council 5495 was established on February 3, 1964 and serves the St. Francis of Assisi Parish.
 Meetings are held on the first and third Thursdays of each month at the parish hall.
 They are not open to non-members unless it is an open meeting.
 Currently, there are 80 members in the council.